0

 What is Hormonas mission?

 Our mission is to be the first global hormonal health app, helping women all over the world better understand their bodies, hormones, and health issues.
+We show you how to track hormone levels and better understand how your body works.
 That means always striving to improve our amazing app, adding new, exclusive features, and, of course, officially launching the Hormona testing kits.

-And along the way, we’re also going to start closing the gender data gap, that exists in medicine to help make sure that women’s health is given equal weight to men’s and improve health outcomes for women all over the planet.
+Along the way, we’re also going to start closing the gender data gap that exists in medicine to help make sure that women’s health is given equal weight to men’s and improve health outcomes for women all over the planet.

 What is Hormona?

-Hormona is the world’s first hormonal health tracking app, to support women from their first period to their last.
+Hormona is the world’s first hormone monitoring device that makes tracking your hormonal health easy.
+This product was created to support women from their first period to their last.
 We’ve been on a mission to revolutionize and shape the future of hormonal healthcare for women since 2021.

 Where is Hormona based?